cjmcdonald42/mxMoodle/docs/SECURITY.md

 Only the most recent version of this code is maintained and supported.
 Currently, our production server runs Moodle 3.9 with [mxMoodle v3.2.1](https://github.com/mxschool/mxMoodle/releases/tag/v3.2.1)

+We are developing mxMoodle v3.3 to run Moodle 3.11 with PHP 8 and SQL 8.

 ## Reporting security problems
 **Do not create an issue to report a security problem.**
 Instead, please send an email to directly to Chuck at:  \<cjmcdonald@mxschool.edu\>